Chapter 1

 Finding a suitable spot, I dismounted, unfurling a rough woolen blanket from my saddlebag.
 The covering was more to keep out the light than for warmth.
 I hated sleeping in daylight.

 With our horses tethered to a nearby tree, we both lay down to rest.
 Steifan was too close to me, but I didn’t chastise him.
 It was only his second hunt, after all.
-Though most hunters were trained from birth, actually going on a hunt was always unnerving.
+Though most hunters trained from birth, actually going on a hunt was always unnerving.
 We came from family lines resistant to vampire trickery, not from lines impervious to the emotional effects of cutting out someone’s heart.

 “Lyssandra?”